-- If mothers bring their own bottles and teat for use prior to discharge, they are to bring them in already sterilised. - During transit from home they are to be kept cool to reduce the risk of bacteria from multiplying within the bottle, teats or kit components. - The sterilised bottles and teats are to be stored in the mother's own tray in the fridge for up to 24 hours, at own risk.
-Resterilise unused equipment every 24 hours.
+- If mothers bring their own bottles and teats for use prior to discharge, they are to bring them in already sterilised.
+Sterilisation of bottles, teats and pumps using commercial steam packs in hospital is discouraged. - Prior to transit from home, place sterilised equipment in an insulated container with ice bricks to reduce the risk of bacteria from multiplying within the bottle, teats or kit components.

-- Home methods of sterilising of bottles, teats and breast pump kits are to be discussed at length with parents but ultimately the parents are responsible for sterilisation and should follow their manufacturer's instructions. - Written information is to be made available and parents are encouraged to review sterilising options and information on the Australian Parenting Website.
+- The sterilised bottles and teats are to be stored in the mother's own tray in the fridge for up to 24 hours, at own risk. - Unused equipment to be resterilised every 24 hours at home. - Home methods of sterilising of bottles, teats and breast pump kits are to be discussed at length with parents, but ultimately the parents are responsible for sterilisation and should follow their manufacturer's instructions. - Written information is to be made available, and parents are encouraged to review sterilising options and information on The Australian Parenting Website.